© 2020 All rights reserved hunter coast painting

 Next, you need to check the surface quality of the walls you’re going to be painting.
 If there’s inconsistencies such as bubbled paint, chipped paint or rough patches you will need to use a fine-grade sandpaper and give it a light sand.
 Additionally, if the existing wall surface is shiny and you want a matte finish, you will need to do the same.
 To get rid of wallpaper, however, it’s best to use a wallpaper remover as it contains a dissolvent which softens and loosens the glue.
 Be sure to remove all wallpaper glue as any remaining can discolour the paint.

 Finally, having ensured your walls are in a good condition, it’s time to wash them down.
-Using sugar soap is the most effective way to wash walls prior to painting as it cuts through grease and grime easily.
+Using sugar soap is the most effective way to wash walls prior to painting as it cuts through grease and grime easily, dish soap can also be used with warm water if sugar soap is not easily accessible.
 When cleaning with sugar soap you need to make sure you’re wearing protective gear to avoid getting it on your skin or in your eyes.
 You then want to prepare the sugar soap solution according to the packaging instructions.
 After this, use a clean, soft cloth soaked in sugar soap to wash down the walls starting from the top down.
 Then, using warm clean water, rinse the walls with a damp sponge to remove any excess sugar soap.
-Leave walls to dry completely before painting.
+Make sure you have dry walls before painting.

 How to Clean Painted Walls